Skull Cultist Interview

 Marc17 - Okay.
 I was going to ask who the people are with you on stage every time you play.

-Steve - Yeah, so the guitarist who's also on the albums is is Eric Gustafson from Adoration Destroyed, the Eva X. One of my live keyboardists is Adam Jones from Mortal Realm.
-There's my friend Darian Sinsela on Keytar.
+Steve - Yeah, so the guitarist who's also on the albums is Eric Gustafson from Adoration Destroyed, the Eva X. My partner Nicole also does some sick vocals in the recording sessions.
+One of my live keyboardists is Adam Jones from Mortal Realm.
+There's my friend Darrian Sonsalla on Keytar.
 Sometimes I have Adam from Wolftron on keyboards.
 He's amazing.
 They're all amazing.
 We have JQ now in the band.
 And also helping with some work now for the next two releases is Donovan Cates.
 He used to be in a few bands in Seattle.
 But it's a solo project, but I bring in my friends.
-Like I also have like Caleb Shrine for the Lost Masters doing vocals on a new track.
+Like, I also have, like, Caleb Strine from Lost Masters doing vocals on a new track.
 Great project out of Spokane.
 Yeah, a bunch of people.
-But usually it's still just me.
+But usually it's still just me (producing).
 So.
+Yeah.

 Marc17 - JQ, you're a DJ from Seattle.
 I've seen you around.
 How are you doing?